 Salade de Sarrasin au Pain d’Epice

-- a thumb-sized knob of fresh ginger, peeled and diced finely
+- 1 thumb-sized knob of fresh ginger, peeled and chopped finely

-Cook the buckwheat in salted water, according to package instructions.
+- Cook the buckwheat in salted water according to package instructions.
 Make sure you cook it al dente, as overcooking will make it mushy.
-Let cool on the counter for about ten minutes.
-In the meantime, prep the vegetables and pain d’épice as indicated in the ingredients list.
+Let cool for 10 minutes.

-In a medium salad bowl, whisk together the tomato jam, the olive oil and the balsamic vinegar.
-Add in the buckwheat, the vegetables and the pain d’épice, and toss lightly to coat, making sure the ingredients are nicely blended.
+- In a medium salad bowl, whisk together the tomato jam, olive oil, and balsamic vinegar.
+Add in the buckwheat, carrots, cucumber, tomatoes, ginger, and gingerbread.
+Toss gently to combine.

 - Cover and allow to rest in the refrigerator for at least 2 hours, and up to a day.

 - Serve cool, or slightly warm.